 Through a partnership with the Student Association, UB offers Blue Table, a virtual food pantry service for UB students who do not have access to food.
 There are two easy steps:

 Any enrolled student is welcome to utilize the service and all that is needed is a valid UB student ID!
 Blue Table is available to off-set unanticipated hardship and is not meant to replace a meal plan.

 Students interested in Blue Table should complete an online order form that includes a list of diverse and healthy food options.
-Once the order is received, the groceries will be bagged and available for pick-up on designated days.
+Once the order is received, the groceries will be bagged and available for pick up in 235 Student Union on designated days.